dcarr178/Vintage-HOA-CCRs/Bylaws.md

 ##### Section 2.3 Notice of Meetings

 Written notice of each meeting of the Members shall be given by, or at the direction of the Secretary of the Association or person authorized to call the meeting, by emailing a copy of such notice at least fifteen (15) days before such meeting to each Member entitled to vote thereat, addressed to the Member's email address supplied by such Member to the Association for the purpose of notice.
 Such notice shall specify the place, day and hour of the meeting, and, in the case of a special meeting, the purpose of the meeting.
+In the event an owner demands that written notice be provided to them, such shall be provided by USPS mail within the same time frames as described in this section 2.3.

 ##### Section 2.4 Quorum